IBM/Dromedary/inference/README.md

 ## Quick Start

-Assuming you have 2 A100-80GB GPUs and have devide the Dromedary/LLaMA checkpoints into 2 shards.
+Assuming you have 2 A100-80GB GPUs and have devide/download the Dromedary/LLaMA checkpoints into 2 shards.
 ```bash
 bash scripts/demo_dromedary_2shards.sh
 ```

-Or assuming you have 6 V100-32GB GPUs and have devide the Dromedary/LLaMA checkpoints into 6 shards.
+Or assuming you have 6 V100-32GB GPUs and have devide/download the Dromedary/LLaMA checkpoints into 6 shards.
 ```bash
 bash scripts/demo_dromedary_6shards.sh
 ```